nashville-software-school/bangazon-inc/book-3-workforce/chapters/ASPNET_INTRO.md

 ## Configuration

 Open your `appsettings.json` file and add your connection string.
-If you copy the text below, make sure you change it to contain your server name.

 ```json
 "ConnectionStrings": {